Latest SeedProd News

 SeedProd drag-and-drop WordPress builder interface with sidebar blocks

-SeedProd is more than just a builder, it’s a powerful WordPress maintenance page plugin that makes it easy to show a professional message while your site is offline.
+SeedProd is more than just a page builder — it’s a powerful maintenance mode plugin for WordPress that makes it easy to show a custom message while your site is down.

 But what I really love is how easy it makes setting up maintenance mode.
 You can create and customize a professional maintenance page in just a few clicks, no coding needed.